 There’s nothing like teaching them the power of anticipation and the value of saving up for the things they really want.

-I think I inherited this from my parents.
+I think I inherited my financial caution from my parents.
 I can still hear dad’s voice behind me when about to squander my pocket money on a copy of Jackie or some Black Jack chews (4 for a penny!).
 “You don’t really need that, do you?” he used to say.

 Mum and Dad were both born in 1939 just in time for World War II and having experienced rationing their attitude to saving is a lot more stringent than that of most Millennials.